QAin-codes/QAincods/README.md

-- 👋 Hi, I’m @Ainiasim5
+- 👋 Hi, I’m Quratul Ain
-- 👀 I’m interested in ...
+- 👀 I’m interested in technologies,networking,cyber security
-- 🌱 I’m currently learning ...
+- 🌱 I passed CCNA and AZURE
+- 🌱 I’ve knowldge about python,html,css,java script still learning other skills in TECH TALENT ACADEMY.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently looking for new opertunities to use my skills.
-- 📫 How to reach me ...
+- 📫 How to reach @ainiasim5@gmail.com

 <!---
 Ainiasim5/Ainiasim5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.